cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-advanced.md

 Each region of a multi-region cluster must contain at least 3 nodes to ensure that data located entirely in a region can survive the loss of one node in that region.
 For example, this applies to tables with the [`REGIONAL BY ROW`](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/regional-tables#regional-by-row-tables) table locality.
 We recommend you use the same number of nodes in each region of your cluster for best performance and stability.

-You can have a maximum of 9 regions per cluster through the Console.
-If you need to add more regions, [contact us](https://support.cockroachlabs.com).
+You can configure a maximum of 9 regions per cluster through the Console.
+If you need to add more regions, [contact your Cockroach Labs account team](https://support.cockroachlabs.com).

 ### Cluster scaling